humamfauzi/humamfauzi.github.io/_posts/2019-05-02-documentation-and-standardization.md

 This act provide two advatange for team, a test for how well a case or feature is documented and decreasing hassle for people -- let's say a developer -- who work for that case or feature.
 Decreasing hassle is important part of developer work because it lets developer focus for work instead of explaining stuff that can be explained by reading a documentation that could accessed anytime.

+## Standardization and Documentation
 So we know the importance of good documentation, now we move to how we write a good documentation?
 In software development, there are two types of documentation, creators and users.
 The creators documentation should be superset of users documentation because not only it contains how to use and what to expect but also the logic behind how to return the expected result.
 There is no standard how we write a documentation but there is a baseline that we should follow.

 Complete and clear; a documentation should contain enough knowledge so one could reconstruct the case based on documentation in an unambiguous way.
 In creators documentation, one should be able to reconstruct the case or feature based on documentation and in users documentation, one should be able to use it and have the same result as documentation shows.

 Reconstruct a case need a standardization because there is many way to do one thing.
 If every one have their own way to create something, the main code would be messed although the server or compiler still understand it and execute well.
 Having a flexible, optimised, one way to do certain task could help cut development time because developers already familiar with it and does not need extra time to understand it.
 Such way need to be preserved as a good practice should not be sacred.

+## Code Inheritenace and Scaling Argument
 Combining both documentation and standardization will yield a good code inheritence.
 This also sloping learning curve for new user or developer.
 S/he could catch up knowledge with their peers faster and follow team's pace faster.